Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-As an application we are going to show that the measure has second order poles at the boundary of moduli space.
-Let us consider a surface which is pinched off along a non-contractible loop (see sec.
-3.4).
-This can be obtained by sewing two surfaces with sewing parameter $q=0$.
-Near the $q=0$ region the measure looks like
+As an application of our analysis we show that, for splitting nodes, the measure has second-order poles at the boundary of the moduli space\footnote{For non-splitting nodes, on the other hand, the measure has first-order poles~\cite{Gava_Iengo_poles}.}.
+Let us consider a surface pinched off along a non-contractible loop (see sec.~\ref{sec:int+moduli}), obtained by sewing two surfaces together with sewing parameter~$q\rightarrow 0$.
+In this region the measure looks like